Thomas Boulsover: Cutler

-Sheffield plate
+Old Sheffield Plate

 The Thomas Boulsover memorial at Tudor Square in central Sheffield.

-In early 1743, Boulsover made the accidental discovery which was to change his life and have an immense effect on the success and development of Sheffield: While repairing the decorative handle of a knife made from copper and silver, he accidentally slightly overheated the handle, causing the two metals to fuse.
-Boulsover's initial despair at ruining a customer's expensive knife soon turned to elation when he realised the significance and potential of his find.
-Boulsover experimented with his discovery of Sheffield Plate and found that when the silver and copper were fused together, they could be treated as one metal, meaning that an ingot of copper fused with a layer of silver could be rolled to any area and thickness and still retain the same proportion of the two metals.
-This satisfied Boulsover that the fused metal could be modelled into any article and could be used on a commercial scale.
+In early 1743, Boulsover made the discovery which was to change his life and have an immense effect on the success and development of Sheffield.
+An often repeated story holds that, while repairing the decorative handle of a knife made from copper and silver, he accidentally slightly overheated the handle, causing the two metals to fuse.
+The story appears to derive from an obituary notice in the Sheffield Register of 13 September 1788.
+In his book on Old Sheffield Plate Gordon Crosskey calls the story "probably apocryphal", noting that the basic fact that copper and silver will fuse was likely known to many metalworkers previously.
+However, Boulsover found that when the silver and copper were fused together, they could be treated as one metal, meaning that an ingot of copper fused with a layer of silver could be rolled to any area and thickness and still retain the same proportion of the two metals.
+This satisfied Boulsover that the fused metal could be used on a commercial scale.

-Thomas Boulsover needed financial assistance to set up a business in fused plate and it came from Mr Strelley Pegge of Beauchief Hall who loaned him the necessary capital.
-He went into partnership with Joseph Wilson whose father was a scythe smith at Sharrow, setting up a workshop on Baker's Hill in Sheffield.
-The main product of the business was to make buttons from fused plate which would sell for only a fraction of the price of solid silver buttons.
+It is likely that Boulsover's first commercial application of his fusing method was on knife handles.
+Thereafter the business seems to have fairly quickly focused on buttons from fused plate, which were cheaper than the usual sterling silver buttons.
 Boulsover's buttons were stamped from a die on a fused metal sheet, then cut out, polished and burnished until they were hardly distinguishable from genuine silver.
 The business also made buckles, spurs and small snuff boxes.
-Joseph Wilson left the partnership in the mid 1740s, setting up his own business at Sharrow Mills making Sheffield plate items before diversifying into manufacturing snuff for which the Wilsons became World-famous.
-In 1749 Boulsover rented a lease of land in Beeley Wood to build a grinding wheel, but an alteration to the original lease allowed it to be converted into a tilt forge known as the Nova Scotia Tilts.
+In 1749 Boulsover expanded his business in partnership with Joseph Broadbent.
+He rented a lease of land in Beeley Wood to build a grinding wheel, but an alteration to the original lease allowed it to be converted into a tilt forge known as the Nova Scotia Tilts.